PrnceTheKiiD/South-African-Airports-Data-Analysis/README.md

    - Which are the most visited locations from all records?

    The main issue encountered in this project was the processing of the dataset as the .csv had been read in such a way that the data in some columns had gotten mixed up with data from other columns.
-   The other issue that met in this project was the positioning of the axis ticks in the charts because in some of the visualisations I would work with many data points on an axis and it would become difficult to see properly.
+   The other issue that I met in this project was the positioning of the axis ticks in the charts because in some of the visualisations I would work with many data points on an axis and it would become difficult to see properly.

 3. Data Structure